Do you need a temporary door for your home?

 Sliding barn doors are typically made from metal, wood, plastic, or vinyl for easy cleaning and durability, depending on which material you choose.

-They’re made of wood but typically have metal hardware that is rust-resistant and durable for everyday use.
+They’re made of wood but typically have rust-resistant metal hardware that is durable for everyday use.

 If you can afford this option or are crafty enough to create a DIY temporary door, the sliding barn door is an elegant choice.

-Choose darker colors and heavier fabrics if you want to have a stronger separation in the door frame.
+Choose darker colors and heavier fabrics if you want a stronger separation in the door frame.

-They often feature beautiful artwork from many different cultures, making them a great choice for adding some global art to your home.
+They often feature beautiful artwork from many different cultures, making them an excellent choice for adding global art to your home.

 You may need to approach this as a DIY temporary door and take some time to cut them to size and attach a sturdy support beam that can be mounted on your door frame.